tmfg/mmtis-national-access-point/docs/api/README.md

 ### GeoJSON schema

 The up to date [json-schema](http://json-schema.org/) of the GeoJSON is always available at `https://finap.fi/export/geojson/transport-service.schema.json`.
-The does not define the GeoJSON structures of the geometries, as those are in the GeoJSON specification.
+The schema does not define the GeoJSON structures of the geometries, as those are in the GeoJSON specification.
 The schema contains the all the properties (and their values, like enums) of the different transport-service types.

 ### Example GeoJSON output